mongodb/specifications/source/command-monitoring/command-monitoring.rst

 ----------------------------------

 For server versions that do not support write commands, the driver MUST treat an acknowledged write as a single command event, where the GLE command is ignored as a started event and the response to the GLE is treated as the reply in the ``CommandSucceededEvent``.
 Unacknowledged writes must provide a ``CommandSucceededEvent`` with a ``{ ok: 1 }`` reply.

+Write concerns MUST always be included in the published commands, even in cases where it is not actually sent to the server, such as legacy unacknowledged writes.

 Succeeded or Failed
 -------------------